Radek-Pysny/go-tests/README.md

 # Usage

 For running unit tests use either `make unit-tests` or `make unit-tests-verbose`.

+To run integration tests using [testcontainers](https://testcontainers.com/) run `make integration-tests` or `make integration-tests-verbose`.
+The latter command is convenient especially when debugging issues with testcontainers and Docker image retrieval atc.

 For running of all failing tests run `make separate-tests`.